 Family-friendly hotels in Dubai vie for attention with world-class water parks, exhilarating ski slopes, epic aquariums and thrilling adventure playgrounds.
 Gloriously green golf courses abound, and famous faces – from celebrity chefs to cartoon characters – often appear, to make family holidays even more memorable.

 The perfect family holidays are made to order in Dubai, with year-round warm weather, miles upon miles of sandy beaches and a multitude of diversions.
-With amusement parks and rope courses as well as escape rooms and glow-in-the-dark gardens, it’s the ideal location for family holidays.
-From budget-friendly accommodation to some seriously blowout options, there are plenty of family-friendly hotels to choose from in Dubai.
+With amusement parks and rope courses, as well as escape rooms and glow-in-the-dark gardens, it’s the ideal location for family holidays.
+From budget-friendly accommodation to some seriously blowout options, there are plenty of family-friendly hotels in Dubai.

 Families flock to the indoor ski resort Ski Dubai to play in the snow park, meet the resident penguins and learn how to ski or board.
 Blanketed in snow, the indoor ski runs are a novelty in a land of sand dunes and soaring temperatures.
 Connected to the ski park, Kempinski Mall of the Emirates has ski lodge-style suites, complete with cosy open fireplaces, overlooking the slopes, while on the other side of the resort you can find a sun deck with pools, loungers and an al fresco bar.
 Where else can you ski one minute and sunbathe the next?